 The four scenarios are pretty common situations to handle in the threat intelligence world.
 If you are new, any one of them can be daunting to tackle.
 The first two scenarios are relatively straightforward single step activities to get to a final answer.
 The last two consist of multiple stages to reach a final hypothesis on “what happened”.
 In part I, we are going to tackle a way to handle the first two scenarios.

 The first time this task drops in your lap, you don’t realize the bus has already run over you.
 It is only when you delve a little deeper into the topic do you realize the bus just backed up and did it again.
-Tracking down lost or loose credentials is a F**k-level task.
+Tracking down lost or loose credentials is a frustrating endeavor to undertake.
 It has no end.
 Even after people leave your company, the credentials they had will continue to bedevil and confound long after they depart.

 To have a chance to succeed at this task, you have to set strong objectives upfront.
 In other words, define the scope of the project.
 That means engaging whoever assigned this task and laying down the task goals, plans, etc. If that happens to be you, then it is easier.
 If not, hammer it out with them.